tythonco/tython-website/README.md

-# Tython Blog
+# Tython Site

+## Testing New Content

+To test updates locally run `npm test` and open http://localhost:4000

+## Blog Posts

-## Instructions for Creating a New Post
+### Instructions for Creating a New Draft Post

+#### Via Markdown

+1. Checkout a new branch based on the `gh-pages` branch of this repo

+2. Write content in markdown under a `_drafts` folder until completed

+#### Via Confluence

 1. Write content as a child page under 'Drafts' within internal Confluence space

+2. Once your draft is completed create a child page under 'Posts' and copy over just the blog content from your draft

-2. Upon publish approval, export content to HTML (Space Settings > Content Tools > Export > HTML > Custom Export)
+3. Export your post content to HTML (Space Settings > Content Tools > Export > HTML > Custom Export)

-3. Checkout the `gh-pages` branch of this repo and run `npm install`
+4. Checkout a new branch based on the `gh-pages` branch of this repo and run `npm install`

-4. Unzip download and copy the resulting `TI` folder to the root directory
+5. Unzip download and copy the resulting `TI` folder to the root directory

-5. Convert the exported HTML files to Markdown by running `npm start`
+6. Convert the exported HTML files to Markdown by running `npm start`, the converted files will be placed in the `out` folder

-6. Ensure any new post file names are in lowercase

-7. Add the related folders/files for any new posts to the root directory

-8. To test updates locally run `npm test` and open http://localhost:4000/blog/

-9. When ready, commit your changes and push to the `gh-pages` remote branch
+### Converting a Draft to a New Post

+1. Move the draft file to a new or pre-existing `_posts` folder, using the folder hierarchy to categorize based on content

+2. Move any other static files referenced by your post as needed

+3. Be sure to add all necessary frontmatter to the new post

+## Publinshing New Content

+1. Commit local changes and open a PR against `gh-pages`

-10. Verify you can view the new post(s) online :tada:
+2. After the PR has been merged, verify you can view the new content online :tada:

 ## Resources